Maryland State TNO License Guide

 1. Send an email to email@example.com with the following information:

-2. Be sure to include a question about your application.
+2. Be sure to highlight that you are reaching out because your application was rejected.
 Here's a sample to get you started:

 Thanks for helping us stay compliant in Maryland!